 Field Widget: Lets you select the generic component for styling.
 In this example, all text input components (text box/numeric box/numeric stepper/date input) are selected for styling.

 : Lets you select the parent component for styling.
-If you select numeric box and tap this icon, field component is selected.
-If you select field component and tap this icon, panel is selected.
+If you select numeric box and select this icon, field component is selected.
+If you select field component and select this icon, panel is selected.
 If you keep tapping this icon for selection, you end up selecting the layout for styling.

 The options available in the component toolbar vary based on the component you select.

 The sidebar in theme editor provides options to customize styles for components in a theme, and use selectors.
 Selectors let you select a group of components or individual components, and you can search for selectors in the sidebar.
 You can write selectors for custom components.

 When you select a component from the Canvas or selectors in sidebar, the sidebar shows all the options that let you customize styles for it.

 Below are the options you see in the sidebar when you select a component: